vanhoangkha/Networking-fundamentals/Day56_Virtualization_Containers.md

     - TYPE 2 HYPERVISORS (aka HOSTED) run on top of a HOST OS (ie: WINDOWS)
 - TYPE 1 HYPERVISORS are widely used in DATA CENTER ENVIRONMENTS
 - TYPE 2 HYPERVISORS are commonly used on personal DEVICES
-    - Running a virtual Mạng lab on your PC using Cisco Modeling Labs (CML)
+    - Running a virtual Network lab on your PC using Cisco Modeling Labs (CML)

 - The OS in each VM can be the same or different (Windows, Linux, MacOS, etc)
 - *Bins / Libs* are the SOFTWARE libraries / services needed by the Apps running in each VM